STA 9750 Mini-Project #04: Going for the Gold

 Rubric

-STA 9750 Mini-Projects are evaluated using peer grading with meta-review by the course GTAs.
+STA 9750 Mini-Projects are evaluated using peer grading with meta-review by the course staff (GTAs and the instructor).
 The following basic rubric will be used for all mini-projects:

 Course Element Excellent (9-10) Great (7-8) Good (5-6) Adequate (3-4) Needs Improvement (1-2)